Words by: Family Farm Team

-About a decade ago, we made the decision to stop growing our home farm here in New Hampshire to meet the rising demand for our eggs and to instead partner with dozens of small, family farms that need a market for their organic, free range eggs.
-That was a great decision, for many, many reasons that I’ve touched on in this blog, but it is also considerably more complex than just building more barns on our property.
-These are independent farms, spread across the country.
-So it is vital that we have a great relationship with them to ensure that our high standards of quality and humane animal care are never compromised.
+After making the decision to discontinue growing our Pete & Gerry's home farm in New Hampshire, we've been committed to creative solutions for meeting the rising demand for humanely raised eggs.
+We've been sincerely fortunate to partner with dozens of small, family farms that need a market for their free range and pasture-raised eggs.
+As a great decision for many, many reasons, this transition meant more than simply building more barns on our property.
+As a network of independent family farms, our flocks are now spread across the country.
+These changes make it vital that we have a great relationship with each partner farmer to ensure that our high standards of holistic, hands-on hen care are never compromised.

-They must record their decisions and any exceptions to normal outdoor access due to the above conditions in log books that our auditors can review each week.
+Each farmer must record their decisions and any exceptions to normal outdoor access due to the above conditions in log books that our farm team can review each week.

 This is one of the many ways we are working to help restore human-scale agriculture back to a country with 320 million mouths to feed.
-It’s a balance between doing everything we can to help the farmers be successful and reduce their risk, while at the same time ensuring that we’re farming in a way that is moral and responsible.
+It’s a balance between doing everything we can to help the farmers be successful and reduce their risk, while at the same time ensuring that our eggs are responsibly raised and ethically produced.

 July 18, 2022